This museum may not make your TOP PLACES TO VISIT IN VOLTERRA list, but if you skip out on the Guarnacci Etruscan Museum you will miss a gem!!

 Another famous piece is the Urna degli spos (Urn of the Spouses), a terracotta funeral urn lid of an elderly couple reclining at a banquet table.
 This piece shows intricate details of the clothing and expressions of the couple and is very well preserved.

 The museum gives us some clues to the culture of the mysterious Etruscan society and definitely worth a 1-2 hour visit.
 The museum is small and inviting, and admission is just a few euros.
 Note that the items are labeled mostly in Italian, and the information provided is limited.
-Without a guide, you will want to do a little research before visiting.
-Don’t miss this one!!!
+You may want to do a little research before visiting, but don’t miss these Etruscan treasures!